File Index

 | BODY |

-|_____________________________________| _____________________
+|______________________________________| _____________________

 *

-magic: 8 bytes long, value is 1493475289347502L, BIT_ENDIAN
+magic: 8 bytes long, value is 1493475289347502L, BIG_ENDIAN

-version: 4 bytes int, BIT_ENDIAN
+version: 4 bytes int, BIG_ENDIAN

-head length: 4 bytes int, BIT_ENDIAN
+head length: 4 bytes int, BIG_ENDIAN

-column number: 4 bytes int, BIT_ENDIAN
+column number: 4 bytes int, BIG_ENDIAN

-column x name: 2 bytes short BIT_ENDIAN and Java modified-utf-8
+column x name: var bytes, Java modified-utf-8

-index name x: 2 bytes short BIT_ENDIAN and Java modified-utf-8
+index name x: var bytes, Java modified-utf-8

-start pos: 4 bytes int, BIT_ENDIAN
+start pos: 4 bytes int, BIG_ENDIAN

-length: 4 bytes int, BIT_ENDIAN
+length: 4 bytes int, BIG_ENDIAN

 redundant length: 4 bytes int (for compatibility with later versions, in this version, content is zero)